netcoin-ntc/netcoin-website/README.md

 - **Issues**: Report bugs in this repository
 - **Technical**: Check Astro documentation
-- **Design**: Follow NetCoin brand guidelines
+- **Design**: Follow Netcoin brand guidelines

 ---

-**This website serves as the primary marketing and community hub for NetCoin.
+**This website serves as the primary marketing and community hub for Netcoin.
 Keep it updated with fresh content and engaging design!** 🚀